betaglot/plantabeta/docs/reference/Eko/EkoMetron/Overview.md

-# 🔷🟩 Eko Teori Metron Overview
+# 🟩 Eko Metron Overview

 The Eko sets the base difficulty level.